-The Sacrifice of Christ as an atonement for sin is the great

-truth around which all other truths cluster.
-In order to be

-rightly understood and appreciated, every truth in the Word of light that streams from the cross of Calvary.
+The Sacrifice of Christ as an atonement for sin is the great truth around which all other truths cluster.
+In order to be rightly understood and appreciated, every truth in the Word of God, from Genesis to Revelation, must be studied in the light that streams from the cross of Calvary.